 Travolta has remembered the moment he first saw Preston just as fondly, telling Us Weekly in 2018, "She came in, this...this gorgeous woman.
 We had an immediate chemistry."

-"I remember she was going down the steps," Travolta recalled first seeing her, talking to Us Weekly in 2018.
+"I remember she was going down the steps," Travolta recalled first seeing her to Us Weekly.
 "And I was on top, and I said, 'May I ask you a question?' and she said, 'Yes,' and I said, 'What's it like to be married?
 Is it a good thing?'"

-Preston apparently wasn't in the mood to spill her guts right there.
-"She said, 'I love it,'" Travolta remembered, "and I thought, ‘Wow, wouldn't it be great to be married to someone who loves being married?'"
-(Sadly, Travolta had lost his girlfriend Diana Hyland to cancer in 1977.
-They met making the 1976 TV movie The Boy in the Plastic Bubble.)
+"She said, 'I love it,'" Travolta remembered, "and I thought, 'Wow, wouldn't it be great to be married to someone who loves being married?'"
+(The actor had lost his girlfriend Diana Hyland, who he met making the 1976 TV movie The Boy in the Plastic Bubble, to cancer in 1977.)

-Meanwhile, Preston remembered herself, when Travolta stopped to say hello, being "like, 'Oh s--t.
+Meanwhile, when Travolta stopped to say hello to her, Preston remembered herself being "like, 'Oh s--t.
 Kill me now.'
 You know, like, 'Oh my God.'
 And that was my first meeting with him."

-A perceptive mutual friend had even told Travolta at the screen test beforehand, "'You're going to meet this girl and you're going to fall in love with her, and you're going to want to get married.'"
+He recalled how a perceptive mutual friend had told him before their 1987 screen test, "'You're going to meet this girl and you're going to fall in love with her, and you're going to want to get married.'"

-Travolta proposed in Gstaad, Switzerland, on New Year's Eve in 1990, slipping a 6-carat diamond ring on her finger.
+"We miss and love you very much," Travolta wrote in wishing her happy birthday in 2021, almost 31 years after he proposed in Gstaad, Switzerland, on New Year's Eve in 1990, slipping a 6-carat diamond ring on Preston's finger.

-Added his sister-in-law Wendy Travolta, "I've never seen Johnny happier.
+Added the actor's sister-in-law Wendy Travolta, "I've never seen Johnny happier.
 I guess it's timing.
 John and Kelly are both ready to settle down."

 "We plan to have some babies," she told Entertainment Tonight before the wedding.
 "We're practicing right now.
 This could be barefoot and pregnant for the next 10 years."

-Aside from 1989's Look Who's Talking, which was a huge hit, and its profitable but not nearly as good 1990 sequel (and we won't speak of the one with the talking dogs in 1993), Travolta's movie star status seemed to be on the wane in the early 1990s—until Pulp Fiction rocketed him back into pop culture relevancy in 1994.
+Aside from 1989's Look Who's Talking, which was a huge hit, and its profitable but lesser 1990 sequel (and we won't speak of the one with the talking dogs in 1993), Travolta's movie star status seemed to be on the wane in the early 1990s—until Pulp Fiction rocketed him back into pop culture relevancy in 1994.

 He was nominated for a Best Actor Oscar, his first nomination since 1978 for Saturday Night Fever, and the former heartthrob once again became a go-to leading man and action star.

 She and her husband also appeared in several more movies together.
-Battlefield Earth, Old Dogs and, most recently, the widely panned Gotti aren't going to be the John-and-Kelly moments they're remembered for, but they loved working together when they could.
+Battlefield Earth, Old Dogs (also featuring Ella) and the widely panned Gotti aren't going to be the John-and-Kelly moments they're remembered for, but they loved working together when they could.